wp-cool-tools/quick-featured-images/README.txt

 = Where is the *.pot file for translating the plugin in any language? =

-If you want to contribute a translation of the plugin in your language it would be great!
-You would find the *.pot file in the 'languages' directory of this plugin.
-If you would send the *.po file to me I would include it in the next release of the plugin.
+The translations are handled on WordPress.org.
+Please be part of the community and help to translate Quick Featured Images on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/quick-featured-images/).
+Thank you!

 == Screenshots ==

 1. The first screen of Quick Featured Images: select an image and an action.
 2. The second screen: select a filter to narrow down to posts and pages you want to modify with the image.
-Alternatively you can drop filtering and jump to Screen 4 directly.
+Alternatively, you can drop filtering and jump to Screen 4 directly.
 3. The third screen: refine the filters.
 4. The fourth screen: take a preview.
 If the filtering does not correspond to your expectations you can refine the filters again under the list on this page.
-5. The fifth screen: take an overview of the success of the action.
+5. The fifth screen: take an overview the success of the action.
-6. The sixth screen: take an look on the extra column (marked red) for assigned featured images.
+6. The sixth screen: take a look on the extra column (marked red) for assigned featured images.
 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==